6 Addictive Sci-Fi and Post-Apocalyptic Tv Shows Like "The 100" (Unsual Suggestions)

 The plot revolves around a group of plane crash survivors.
 They are forced to work together when they find themselves stranded on a seemingly deserted island with no help in sight.
-It starts off as a survival show, but soon blends some sci-fi and fantasy elements.
-We are introduced to time traveling, ghosts, smoke monsters, and the afterlife as the show goes on.
+It starts off as a survival show but soon blends some sci-fi and fantasy elements.
+We are introduced to time travel, ghosts, smoke monsters, and the afterlife as the show goes on.

 During its course of six seasons, secrets kept unraveling only to reveal more puzzles.
 Just when you think you had everything figured out, it surprised you with another layer of mystery, compelling you to stay with it for another few episodes.
 It's surprising how easily they managed to keep it up for six years.
 Now that the show is over, will there ever be anything else that can replace it?
 Probably not.

 Lost is one-of-a-kind.
-It has a legacy which can’t be threatened by any other show.
-If you love shows like The 100, you will love what Lost has to offer.
+It has a legacy that can’t be threatened by any other show.
+If you love shows like The 100, you will love what has to offer.
 Just make sure that you have tons of spare time, because once you give a couple of episodes a go, you won't stop.
 There are a total of 121 episodes.
+Lost

 2. Battlestar Galatica